-The life contact of the device is a changeover contact, from which either the opener or closer can be applied to the device connections F3 and F4 via a jumper (X40).
+The life contact of the device is a changeover contact from which either the opening or the closing contact can be attached to the K3 and K4 device connections via a plugin jumper (X40).
 The assignment of the plug-in jumper to the contact type and the spatial arrangement of the jumper are described in the following.